 The Cabbage Patch Settlement House is not officially under the auspices of any denomination, but we are most grateful for the financial support and involvement of several local church and denominations who see The Cabbage Patch as part of their ministry to those in need in their community.
-Our founder, Louise Marshall, was a member of Second Presbyterian Church, whose support of our mission continues 103 years later!
+Our founder, Louise Marshall, was a member of Second Presbyterian Church, whose support of our mission continues today, more than 100 years later!

 How can I help The Cabbage Patch as a volunteer?